Las Vegas Valley Water District

-About Southern Nevada Water Authority Investor Relations
+Learn about Southern Nevada Water Authority Investor Relations including our News & Press Releases, Projects, and Team.

 The Southern Nevada Water Authority (SNWA) is a not-for-profit cooperative agency formed in 1991 to manage Southern Nevada's water needs on a regional basis.